May all students apply for financial assistance?

 What deadlines do I need to be aware of?

-The following financial assistance paperwork is due on or before March 6, 2018: 2016 1040, W-2, CAFAA, and a copy of your submitted PFS.
+The following financial assistance paperwork is due by March 6, 2018: 2017 1040, W-2, and the PFS.
 If you are a business owner, please submit your 2016 business tax documentation.
+Chesapeake Academy asks that parents upload their supporting tax documents to SSS.

 What happens if our family misses the stated application deadlines?

 In general, the financial assistance awarded in March more closely meets family need than for students who apply in late spring and summer months.
 If, however, a student is accepted into school after March their application for financial assistance will be considered until such time when all funds have been allocated.
 This is in no way meant to deter families from applying for financial assistance after the deadlines.
-Applications for enrollment are accepted by the Academy on a rolling basis throughout the year however, parents are encouraged to submit their application prior to March 6, 2017.
 Chesapeake Academy tries to meet family needs as best as possible.

 I have other children applying to or attending tuition-charging institutions.
 Must I also apply for financial assistance from those schools?